Penn Program for Public Service Summer Internship

+Penn Program for Public Service Summer Internship

     Program Dates: Monday, May 28 - Friday, August 9, 2024

-The Penn Program for Public Service (PPPS) Summer Internship is a 12-week multi-faceted summer program that immerses approximately 10-12 undergraduates in real-world problem solving in the West Philadelphia-Penn community.
+    The Penn Program for Public Service (PPPS) Summer Internship is an 11-week multi-faceted summer program that immerses approximately 10-12 undergraduates in real-world problem solving in the West Philadelphia-Penn community.
 At the core of the internship is an action-oriented, Academically Based Community Service seminar, "Faculty-Student Collaborative Action Seminar in Urban University-Community Relations: Penn and West Philadelphia as a Case Study in Progress," led by the director of the Netter Center for Community Partnerships at Penn, Dr. Ira Harkavy.
 Each undergraduate in the seminar works collaboratively to help solve a strategic "ill-structured" problem of his or her choosing in West Philadelphia by:

     - Actively participating in the seminar;

     - Conducting individual and group research centered on pressing problems affecting Penn and the West Philadelphia community (example of a Problem Solving Learning final paper HERE); and

     - Working 30+ hours a week as an intern in a university-assisted community school program.